schneidh/boxer360/README.md

 On the Pi Pico, you will need to install CircuitPython along with Adafruits [CircuitPython HID Library](https://github.com/adafruit/Adafruit_CircuitPython_HID).
 Then copy [boot.py](pipico/boot.py), [code.py](pipico/code.py), [hid_gamepad.py](pipico/hid_gamepadboot.py) to the Pi Pico.

-On your mac, you will need to run the socat command from (socat_proxy.sh)[socat_proxy.sh].
+On your mac, you will need to run the socat command from [socat_proxy.sh](socat_proxy.sh).
 You may need to change the target USB serial port device.
 It will vary depending on which USB port you use.

 ## Startup
 To start, first plugin your Pi Pico into your mac.
 Then start the socat proxy on the mac.
 The